Trendyol/ios-architecture-decision-logs/adr/0008-layering-modular-ios-application.md

 ## Consequences

-We seperate features besides their responsibilities.
+We seperate features with their responsibilities.
 We creates a two type of frameworks:
 1. Kit
 2. Module